Blueprint for Transformation30 Days to MVP

 We recruited participants who'd recently renovated bathrooms and ran moderated sessions combining task-based testing, five-second tests, and unscripted exploration.
 The research showed us exactly where the experience broke down and what customers actually needed.

 We adapted immediately.
 Questions moved earlier in the journey.
-Inspiration filters simplified to essentials.
-New planning documents personalised based on selections.
+Inspiration filters were stripped back to the essentials.
+Planning documents personalised based on selections.
 Budget ranges recalibrated to match realistic project scopes.

-Version 2 launched just weeks later.
-The numbers validated everything.
-Conversion rates improved and consultation appointment bookings increased.
+Version 2 launched weeks later.
+The numbers validated everything — conversion rates improved and consultation appointment bookings increased.

 Bathroom planning documents teaser